hems/suno-api/README.md

 - `/api/generate_stems`: Make stem tracks (separate audio and music track)
 - `/api/get_aligned_lyrics`: Get list of timestamps for each word in the lyrics
 - `/api/clip`: Get clip information based on ID passed as query parameter `id`
+- `/api/clip/{id}/comments`: Get comments for a specific clip with optional sorting
 - `/api/concat`: Generate the whole song from extensions
 - `/api/projects`: Get a list of projects
 - `/api/projects/{id}`: Get a specific project by ID with options to hide disliked content